GEOS-DEV/GEOS/src/docs/sphinx/tutorials/deadOilBottomLayersSPE10/Tutorial.rst

 listed and parameterized in the **Solvers** XML block of the input file.
 We introduce separately a flow solver and a well solver acting on different regions of the domain---respectively, the reservoir region and the well regions.
-To drive the simulation and bind the single-physics solvers, we also specify a *coupling solver* between the flow solver and the well solver.
+To drive the simulation and bind these single-physics solvers, we also specify a *coupling solver* between the reservoir flow solver and the well solver.
 This coupling of single-physics solvers is the generic approach used in GEOSX to define multiphysics problems.
 It is illustrated in :ref:`TutorialPoroelasticity` for a poroelastic test case.